Why West Mersea Cricket Club

 Contact us now to find out more and explore what West Mersea CC can offer!

 We aim to provide a level of cricket for every age and ability within our club and are continually looking to develop all of these areas.

-Now we have two adult mens teams in the Two counties cricket league, 1st XI play in division 7.
-2nd XI play in division 9
+We have two adult mens teams in the Two counties cricket league, 1st XI play in division 7.
+2nd XI play in division 9.

 We work with the Essex Cricket Board to provide coach education courses, we can offer courses in umpiring and scoring for anyone interested.

 We have coaches from our club visiting local schools throughout north Essex ingaged in the Chance to Shine schools programe.

 In recent years we have developed a tradition of staging 'Charity Days' and raising considerable sums of money for Charities, These have revolved around 6 a side and Fancy Dress cricket, and a Ladies day.